Wilshire/Western station

-Wilshire/Western station is an underground rapid transit (known locally as a subway) station on the D Line of the Los Angeles Metro Rail system.
+Wilshire/Western station is an underground rapid transit station on the D Line of the Los Angeles Metro Rail system.
 It is located under Wilshire Boulevard at Western Avenue, after which the station is named, in the Mid-Wilshire and Koreatown districts of Los Angeles.
-It is the current western terminus of the D Line.

-Prior plans called for the D Line to extend to Fairfax Avenue, then turn north into the San Fernando Valley but due to political disagreements, the line currently terminates here and the B Line travels to the Valley via Vermont Avenue.
+Prior plans called for the D Line to extend to Fairfax Avenue, then turn north into the San Fernando Valley but due to political disagreements, the line terminated here for 30 years, and the B Line travels to the Valley via Vermont Avenue.
 Metro is now currently constructing the D Line Extension to extend the D Line west from this station to Westwood/VA Hospital station in Westwood, near UCLA.
+Section 1 of the extension opened on May 8, 2026, extending the D Line to Wilshire/La Cienega station in Beverly Hills.

 The two artwork installations at Wilshire/Western are called "People Coming", and the other "People Going".
 They are large murals at each end of the station.
 The artist responsible is Richard Wyatt, a Lynwood native.

 The courtyard features a plaque commemorating former California Assembly member Alfred H. Song and is officially named "Wilshire/Western/Alfred Hoyun Song station," although the full name is not used on any station signs.